Sales Journals

 9. The next prompt asks if you want to review the payments from the other journal batches.

 1. Make your selection.
-Select No so you don’t review the payments from other journal batches.
+Select Yes or No

 Customer review payment from other journal batches